Kent McClard

 Kent McClard is a record label owner and zine publisher from Goleta, California.

 Early life

-McClard grew up in a "broken home" and says he was a troublesome child.
-As a teenager, he discovered hardcore punk; its freedom and specific ethics have influenced him deeply and helped to "define" his life.
-After that he began several DIY enterprises, including what is said to be the first show and the first fanzine of his town.
+McClard grew up in a "broken home" and describes himself as a troublesome child.
+During his teenage years, he found solace in hardcore punk, which profoundly influenced him and played a defining role in his life.
+Inspired by its freedom and ethics, he embarked on various DIY ventures, including organizing what is believed to be the first local show and publishing the first fanzine in his town.